Dutch Church, Austin Friars: History

-The original church was a monastic priory known as the Austin Friars, London, a contraction of "Augustinian Friars", founded circa 1253 by Humphrey de Bohun, 2nd Earl of Hereford (d.
+The original church was a monastic priory known as the Austin Friars, London, a contraction of "Augustinian Friars", founded c.
+1253 by Humphrey de Bohun, 2nd Earl of Hereford (d.
 1275).
 The pretender Perkin Warbeck, executed on 23 November 1499 for claiming to be Richard of Shrewsbury, the younger of the Princes in the Tower, is buried in the church.
 The priory was dissolved in November 1538.
 The City of London attempted to buy the church of the friary from the Crown in 1539 and again in 1546 but was rebuffed.
 In 1550, London's community of "Germans and other strangers" was granted the use of the friary church's nave; the rest of the church was used as a storehouse, with the monuments sold for £100 and the lead stripped from the roof.
 The choir, tower and transepts were demolished in 1600.